Livleen03/mcb185_homework/participation.md

 - Week 2
     + Attended Class Tuesday
     + Attended Class Thursday
     + I met Elizabeth on Thursday
+    + I asked a question to classmate about the formatting of Markdown
+    + I answered a question asked to me by Elizabeth
+    + Total 5 points
 - Week 3
 - Week 4
 - Week 5